CWRUbotix/rov-software-bootcamp/docs/challenge_1.md

     uint8 author
     ```
-   You don't need to worry about the specifics here too much, but note that there are fields in this message called `forward`, `vertical`, `lateral`, etc., and that these are all floats.
+   You don't need to worry about the specifics here too much.
+Just notice that there are fields in this message called `forward`, `vertical`, `lateral`, etc., and that these are all floats.
 There's also an integer `author` field, and constant values for manual, keyboard, and autonomous control.
+ - In Python, that means we can create a `PixhawkInstruction` like so:
+    ```python
+    PixhawkInstruction(
+        forward=0.5,
+        vertical=-0.25,
+        author=PixhawkInstruction.MANUAL_CONTROL
+    )
+    ```
+   The `author` field is more important in our actual codebase; we'll always use `PixhawkInstruction.MANUAL_CONTROL` for this project.
+We can assign values to any number of other fields when we create a `PixhawkInstruction`.
+All of the floating point fields are from -1.0 to 1.0, where the extremes are "full throttle" in that direction.
+ - To test things out, let's publish a `PixhawkInstruction` using our publisher whenever we press a button.
+In the `on_button_press` function, create and publish a `PixhawkInstruction` object using `self.publisher`.
+    ```python
+    instruction = PixhawkInstruction(
+        ...
+    )
+    self.pixhawk_publisher.publish(instruction)
+    ```
+ - To see the results of publishing these messages, we'll need to run `bootcamp_harness/rclpy/broker.py` (to make our janky pseudo-ROS work) and `mavros_launch.py` (which subscribes to the `pixhawk_control` topic) in addition to our `gui.py`.
+Run each of these in its own terminal in VSCode:
+    ```python
+    python3 bootcamp_harness/rclpy/broker.py
+    python3 mavros_launch.py
+    python3 gui.py
+    ```
+ - Clicking buttons on your GUI should now cause messages to display in the `mavros_launch.py` terminal.
+They should show the parameters you included in the `PixhawkInstruction` messages you published.
+ - Now we can modify `on_button_press` to create messages corresponding to each button's direction.
+We'll stick to a max thruster magnitude of 0.5 to avoid damaging any hardware in the future.
+I'll give an example with two of the fields filled out, you should continue with the rest (except for roll).
+    ```python
+    value = 0.5 if direction else -0.5

+    instruction = PixhawkInstruction(
+        forward=(value if movement_type == MovementType.Forward else 0),
+        vertical=(value if movement_type == MovementType.Vertical else 0),
+        ...
+        author=PixhawkInstruction.MANUAL_CONTROL
+    )
+    ```
+ - Running the broker, mavros, and the GUI again should show that the instructions received by the Pixhawk now depend on which button was pressed.

+## Improving the Button Panel
+We just wrote a GUI that can control the robot, but it's not the best.
+Here are some possible improvements.
+ 1. (definitely do this) There's no way to stop!
+Make a button that stops the robot by sending a message with 0s for all the directional parameters.
+ 2. (optional) The GUI file has a lot of repeated code.
+Rewrite the GUI initialization and/or click handler so you don't have to repeat yourself as much.
+ 3. (harder optional - only if you're way ahead or bored) Controlling a robot with buttons is awkward.
+Write something to control it with another input.
+Keyboard?
+PlayStation controller?